boryspaulewicz/bhsdtr/Readme.md

 unconstrained linear regression slope that represents the effect of the stimulus class (''noise'' or ''signal'').
-Moreover, in typical situations it does not make much sense to assume that the d' random effects are even approximately normal.
+Moreover, in typical situations it does not make much sense to assume that the d' random effects normally distributed.
 Finally, in the cumulative model the parameters that correspond to criteria in the SDT model cannot be affected differently by the same grouping factor (i.e., the effects are constant across categories), because the criteria in this